ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

 This rule has an options object with the following properties:

-- `allowNonThisForNonScope` (default: `false`) - When `true`, allows non-`this` values for constructor parameters not named `scope`.
+- `allowNonThisAndDisallowScope` (default: `false`, recommended: `true`) - When `true`, allows non-`this` values for constructor parameters not named `scope`, but still disallows using `scope` directly.
 This is useful when you want to create a construct as a child of another construct.

 ---